Law for rabbinical courts to hear non-Israeli divorce cases approved

 But such sanctions are not at the disposal of rabbinical courts in the Diaspora since they are not state institutions, meaning that there are few effective tools for persuading a recalcitrant spouse to consent to a divorce.

-Although the original version of the law included a clause that would have given the rabbinical courts jurisdiction in cases in which a couple married in a civil ceremony in the Diaspora and are facing difficulties obtaining a divorce in that country, including couples who are Israeli citizens.
+The original version of the law included a clause that would have given the rabbinical courts jurisdiction in cases where a couple married in a civil ceremony in the Diaspora and are facing difficulties obtaining a divorce in that country, including couples who are Israeli citizens.

-And a clause was added stipulating that a bill of divorce granted by a husband not be connected to any conditions, a clause designed to prevent him extorting more favorable terms in the divorce settlement in return for him actually granting the divorce.
+A clause was added stipulating that the bill of divorce granted by a husband not be connected to any conditions – a clause designed to prevent him extorting more favorable terms in the divorce settlement in return for him actually granting the divorce.

 It is also stipulated in the law that the Israeli rabbinical courts are not superior to Diaspora rabbinical courts.